-As a nutritional professional, I would like to share with you some tips on eating well.
+As a nutrition professional, I would like to share with you some tips on eating well.

 For today, let’s start with a simple tool that is available to all Americans, brought to you by the US Department of Agriculture.
 You can probably find it right in your own kitchen–check your cereal boxes–the MyPyramid.
 Yes, that is your pyramid folks.
 Your tax dollars have paid for it–it would be a shame to see it go to waste.
 To the untrained eye, it appears like a triangle decorated with multi-colored vertical sections of varying bandwidths– with an alien climbing up some stairs on the side.
 However, hidden in that simple representation, is the culmination of US Dietary Policy.

 Our government has been trying to figure out how to inform the masses about good nutrition since about 1916.
-Granted, this is not easy and I imagine those who’ve been assigned the task have resorted to some serious stress eating.
-By 1956, using a minimalist approach, the four food groups, which I grew up on, became the model of nutritional dictate.
-Many people still adhere to this model–but having forgotten what those four groups actually were, actually make up their own.
-My husband’s preferred groups are ethnic food, ice cream, popcorn (whole grain) and carbonated beverage.
+Granted, this is not easy.
+I imagine those who’ve been assigned the task have resorted to some serious stress eating.
+From 1956 through 1992, using a minimalist approach, the Four Food Groups, which I grew up on, became the model of nutritional dictate.
+(This was proceeded by the more comprehensive– and rather rational–Basic 7 model introduced during wartime in 1943–a period of food rationing.)
+The four defined food groups–chosen to prevent nutrient deficiencies–were fruits and vegetables; meat; dairy; and, grains and breads.
+Many people still adhere to this model–but having forgotten what those four groups actually were, instead, make up their own.
+My husband’s preferred groups are ethnic food, ice cream (dairy), popcorn (whole grain), and carbonated beverage.

 In the late 1980s, having a few years of nutrition counseling experience under my belt, I took a sabbatical to do some focused research in two distinct areas–both of an anthropological nature.
 The first included infant and toddler feeding with my son as the subject; and the second involved serving lots of burritos and chimichangas to gringos in a very popular Mexican restaurant.
 The first was more adorable–though the latter was more lucrative.

 I was there.
 I witnessed it all–and I rubbed my forehead in disbelief.
 You see, I come from a long line of bagel eaters.
 Don’t get me wrong.
 Bagels are very good.
 They contribute to comedy and to cream cheese.
-However, it is obvious that this is not the foodstuff of those who epitomize extreme physical perfection and longevity.
+However, it is obvious that this is not the foodstuff of those who epitomize physical prowess and longevity.
 If obesity and chronic disease prevention or lean and mean was what we were seeking, why were we not promoting the Hunza, Masai or Okinawa Diet?
-Modern, western scientific orientation would continue to dismiss cultures who have powerful food beliefs or view food as medicine.

 Really, I do not wish to appear so cynical.
 But, when I look at that colorful triangle, I see what is hidden behind.
 Not a line drawing but real flesh and blood citizens seriously affected by the lack of a meaningful food policy in this country.
-I see a populace who was sufficiently seduced and ate what it was fed.
+I see a populace who was sufficiently seduced and ate what it was fed–regardless of what it may have read in the iterations of these dietary guidelines.
+Particularly in these most recent decades.

 This may seem a moot discussion.
 It could be argued that few people even pay attention or that the situation will change shortly with the soon to be released 2010 Dietary Guidelines.
 Many are already aware of the competing interests that influence our health and nutritional policies.
 However, the reality is that it says a lot that that triangle says so little.
-And, it still represents the foundation of many dietary organizations.
+And, it still represents the foundation of many dietary organizations’ precepts.
+I am shocked that the basic understanding of the feeding of human beings is still so conflicted and poorly understood.
+How could it be so difficult?

 If you are holding a cereal box, take a deeper look.
 If it is a highly processed, artificially colored, multi-sugar sweetened, perversely marketed candy imposter–put down the box, back away and wonder what right the triangle has being on there anyway.